Sejal852/Protein-Contact-Classification/README.md

-# ContactNet Software Documentation
+# Protien Contact Classification
 This project involves classifying contact information using a neural network implemented with Keras.
 The model takes input features related to contacts and classifies them into predefined categories.

-## Repository Overview and Files
+# Repository Overview and Files

 The repository is structured as follows, highlighting only pertinent files and directories: